manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 The type of compression used to compress blocks of documents used by document storage.
 Known values are 'lz4', 'lz4hc' and 'none'.
 Optional, default is 'lz4'.

-When :ref:`stored_fields` are specified, document storage stores compressed document blocks. 'lz4' has fast compression and decompression speeds, 'lz4hc' (high compression) has the same fast decompression but compression speed is traded for better compression ratio.
+When :ref:`stored_fields` or :ref:`stored_only_fields` are specified, document storage stores compressed document blocks. 'lz4' has fast compression and decompression speeds, 'lz4hc' (high compression) has the same fast decompression but compression speed is traded for better compression ratio.
 'none' disables compression.